 Malta is honoured to assume the Presidency of the Committee of Ministers of the Council of Europe for the fourth time in its history.
-It’s vision for the Presidency is one of equality, solidarity and inclusion, strengthened by dialogue, mutual respect and empowerment.
-It is a vision for a better today and an even brighter tomorrow.
+Our vision is rooted in the principles of equality, solidarity, and inclusion—strengthened through dialogue and mutual respect.
+It is a vision that seeks a better today and an even brighter tomorrow.

-At the heart of its priorities will be youth empowerment.
+At the heart is youth empowerment.
 In the face of increasing trends of democratic backsliding, Malta is determined to foster a more active, meaningful and engaged role for young people in democratic life, ensuring their voices are not only heard, but nurtured and acted upon.

 Furthermore, Malta will prioritise equality and the fight against violence and discrimination, working towards inclusive and fair societies where diversity is not only cherished but celebrated.